mrlacey/MattsPullRequestHelper/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please open an issue to discuss and changes before submitting a Pull Request.